 - Genetic defects in embryos are the main reason embryos do not implant after in-vitro fertilization

-- After preimplantation genetic testing, only embryos with normal numbers of chromosomes will be implanted
+- After preimplantation genetic testing, only embryos with normal numbers of chromosomes will be transferred

-- Genetic testing may be used for specific genetic defects, which are in the family or detected on genetic carrier screen testing
+- Genetic screening may be used for specific genetic defects which are in the family or detected on genetic carrier screen testing

 - Due to the improved implantation rate, patients may be more inclined to do a single embryo transfer, reducing the risk of twins or triplets